Gallmond/darwin-ldb-node/README.md

 service.callingPoints.to.NCL // all calling points between KGX and NCL
 ```

-Note that the NCL set contains the YRK set
+Note that the NCL set contains the YRK set.

-Same format for `TrainService.callingPoints.to`
+Same format for `TrainService.callingPoints.to`.

-Note that the order of these array are chronological (ie, the first entry in the 'from' array should be an origin, and the last entry in the 'to' array should be a destination)
+Note that the order of these array are chronological (ie, the first entry in the 'from' array should be an origin, and the last entry in the 'to' array should be a destination).

 ## `st`/`sta`/`std` | `et`/`eta`/`etd` | `at`/`ata`/`atd`

-s = scheduled (the planned time for this service)
+s = scheduled (the planned time for this service).

-e = estimated (for example if running slightly late)
+e = estimated (for example if running slightly late).

-a = actual (usually available shortly after the train left)
+a = actual (usually available shortly after the train left).

-st = scheduled time (the calling points only list the 'time' not the arrival and departure times)
+st = scheduled time (the calling points only list the 'time' not the arrival and departure times).

-sta = scheduled time of arrival
+sta = scheduled time of arrival.

-std = scheduled time of departure
+std = scheduled time of departure.

 Not all services have both.
 For example a service terminating at the station for which the board query was made will have no departure time.